 Nikki actually did a little self-discovery on her family’s diet as well.
 She said her family had always eaten a healthy diet… BUT, that they were a family that did eat pasta, sandwiches and whole grains.
 So she has cut out gluten and tried to eliminate as much processed sugar and carbs as possible so that she can prepare for a future attempt at pregnancy.

 Progesterone Cream For Hormone Balance

-Another recommendation I have for improving fertility and overall hormone balance is my Pura Balance PPR cream.
+Another recommendation I have for improving fertility and overall hormone balance is my Balance cream.

-Pura Balance PPR cream is a beautiful over-the-counter formulation of bioidentical Progesterone and Pregnenolone, the “mother of all hormones.”
+Balance is a beautiful over-the-counter formulation of bioidentical Progesterone and Pregnenolone, the “mother of all hormones.”
 I formulated it for maximum absorption, using all non-GMO ingredients and high-quality USP progesterone and USP pregnenolone.